-Fyxer gives you more control over how emails are categorized by letting you create your own custom rules - without disrupting the rules and folders you already use in Gmail or Outlook.
+Fyxer gives you more control over how emails are categorized by letting you create your own custom rules, without disrupting the rules and folders you already use in Gmail or Outlook.

-Fyxer is designed to co-exist with your current setup, not overwrite it.
+Fyxer is designed to coexist with your current setup, not overwrite it.

 Respect my labels/rules: